j9t/little-books/manuscript/author.md

 {sample: true}
 # About the Author

 Jens Oliver Meiert is an [engineering lead](https://www.linkedin.com/in/meiert/) and [author](https://www.goodreads.com/author/list/13623828.Jens_Oliver_Meiert).
-He’s an expert in web development, specializing in HTML and CSS optimization as well as long-term code quality and maintainability.
+He is an expert in web development, specializing in HTML and CSS optimization as well as long-term code quality and maintainability.
 Jens contributes to technical standards and regularly writes about his work and research, particularly on his website, [meiert.com](https://meiert.com/en/).

 Other titles by Jens Oliver Meiert: